DataDog/docker-dd-agent/README.md

   datadog/docker-dd-agent:latest
 ```

-If you are running on Amazon Linux, use the following instead:
+If you are running on Amazon Linux with version < 2, use the following instead:

 ```
 docker run -d --name dd-agent \